-There are several states that permit international LL.M. graduates to take their bar examination, including Maryland (beginning 2013, via a waiver process), New York, California and the District of Columbia.
-Many of the states that do permit foreign lawyers to sit for a bar examination have additional requirements that may preclude an LL.M. graduate from taking the bar.
-We recommend that international students interested in a bar examination check with the Board of Law Examiners of the state where they wish to take the bar to see if they are eligible.
-A directory of State Bar Admission Agencies is at the end of the Comprehensive Guide to Bar Admission Requirements published by the National Conference of Bar Examiners.
+Several states permit international LL.M. graduates to take their bar examination, including Maryland, New York and California, as well as the District of Columbia.
+Some of the states that permit foreign lawyers to sit for the bar have additional requirements that may prevent an LL.M. graduate from taking the exam.
+We recommend that international students interested in taking a bar examination check with the Board of Law Examiners of the state in which they wish to take the bar to determine if they are eligible.
+A directory of State Bar Admission agencies is at the end of the Comprehensive Guide to Bar Admission Requirements published by the National Conference of Bar Examiners.

-Click below for links to the state bar examination webpages on admission of foreign lawyers posted by The New York State Board of Law Examiners and the District of Columbia Court of Appeals Committee on Admissions.
+Click here for links to the state bar examination webpages regarding admission of foreign lawyers posted by the Maryland State Board of Law Examiners, The New York State Board of Law Examiners and the District of Columbia Court of Appeals Committee on Admissions.